King-AJr/alx-system_engineering-devops/README.md

-this a repository for alx se devops shell scripting task
+this directory is  foralx task on shell redirections